 Friday 24th July – Today the Moon can be seen at First Quarter phase

-Tuesday 1st July – Now is probably the best time of year to watch out for noctilucent clouds, which sometimes appear low down in the northwest (after sunset) and northeast (just before sunrise)
+Tuesday 28th July – Remember that July is a great time of year to look for noctilucent clouds, which sometimes appear low down in the northwest (after sunset) and northeast (just before sunrise)

 These clouds are in the upper atmosphere and are usually too faint to see, becoming visible only when illuminated by sunlight from below the horizon while the lower layers of the atmosphere are in the Earth’s shadow

 Friday 31st July – When a second Full Moon appears in a month it is sometimes known as a Blue Moon

 It saw you standing alone